 The FTA took control of oversight for Metro’s system this past October after a woman lost her life due to a smoke incident last year.
 Since then, it has replaced three of Metro’s board members with transportation safety professionals.
 However, FTA released a statement saying more progress is needed and we’re inclined to agree.
 Metro’s disregard for safety has caused injury, death and too many close calls.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help those injured in transportation accidents.
-Call us today to speak to one of our attorneys.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help those injured in transportation accidents.
+Contact us today to speak to one of our attorneys.